TULiberalArts/Creative-Writing/pages/undergradaute.md

 [Learn More about the Creative Writing Concentration](http://bulletin.temple.edu/undergraduate/liberal-arts/english/ba-english-creative-writing/#text)

 ## Poets & Writers Series
 The Poets & Writers Series is sponsored by the Temple University MFA Creative Writing Program, with the assistance of the Richard Moyer Fund.
 Each year a number of poets and fiction writers are invited to read from their work (usually on Thursdays) to members of both the Temple community and the local Philadelphia arts scene.
 Joining each invited writer is a writer from Temple’s graduate program in Creative Writing.
 All events are free and open to the public and held either on the main Temple campus or the Center City Philadelphia Temple campus.
 We recommend that all students pursuing the Creative Writing concentration attend the series.

-Announcements for these readings are circulated through the English Majors listserv and Creative Writing listservs.
+Learn more about the Poets & Writers Series (link)

 ## Hyphen Interdisciplinary Journal
 Hyphen is Temple University’s only undergraduate student literary magazine.
 Founded by Professor Jena Osman twelve years ago, the journal has published close to 400 fiction writers, poets and visual artists.
 We release a print magazine every spring, and also host open mic nights and other events to support Temple’s literary and artistic community.
 To get involved, please contact us at [hyphen@temple.edu](mailto:hyphen@temple.edu) or visit our Facebook page [here](https://www.facebook.com/HyphenLit).
 Our faculty advisor is Don Lee.

-## Creative Writing Listserv
-The Creative Writing listserv shares announcements about graduate study in Creative Writing, as well as publication opportunities.
-If you would like to be added to the Creative Writing listserv, please send your name and email address to Jena Osman at [josman@temple.edu](mailto:josman@temple.edu).

 ## Academic Advising and Professional Development
 Take full advantage of the [College of Liberal Arts](https://liberalarts.temple.edu/)’ flexible curriculum with the help of our award-winning advisors.
 We help you select a major or a minor, and graduate on time.
 Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing your academic work with internships, study abroad programs and other experiential learning opportunities.